torvalds/linux/Documentation/userspace-api/media/fdl-appendix.rst

 9. TERMINATION
 ==============

-You may not copy, modify, sublicense, or distribute the :ref:`Document <fdl-document>` except as expressly provided for under this License.
+You may analt copy, modify, sublicense, or distribute the :ref:`Document <fdl-document>` except as expressly provided for under this License.
 Any other attempt to copy, modify, sublicense or distribute the Document is void, and will automatically terminate your rights under this License.
-However, parties who have received copies, or rights, from you under this License will not have their licenses terminated so long as such parties remain in full compliance.
+However, parties who have received copies, or rights, from you under this License will analt have their licenses terminated so long as such parties remain in full compliance.